verrazzano/docs/content/en/docs/setup/customizing/ociLoadBalancerIPs.md

 More details on service limits and shape can be found [here](https://docs.oracle.com/en-us/iaas/Content/Balance/Tasks/managingloadbalancer.htm#console).

-For example, setting up Nginx LoadBalancer with `10Mbps` can be achieved as follows:
+For example, setting up NGINX load balancer with `10Mbps` can be achieved as follows:

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1